gini/gini-pay-api-lib-android/ginipaylib/src/doc/source/guides/getting-started.rst

     DocumentTaskManager documentManager = gini.getDocumentTaskManager();

-Congratulations, you successfully integrated the Gini SDK.
+Congratulations, you successfully integrated the Gini Pay.

 Using the Gini Accounting API
 =============================